 If you have been a victim of sexual harassment in the workplace, you may be entitled to compensation.
-You may have a claim for sexual harassment if you’ve been subjected to unwelcome sexual advances, comments or actions of a sexual nature, or offensive comments about your gender at work.
+You may have a claim for sexual harassment if you've been subjected to unwelcome sexual advances, comments or actions of a sexual nature, or offensive comments about your gender or sexual orientation at work.
 (For more information, see our article on sexual harassment.)

 If you are successful in your sexual harassment claim, the amount you can get in financial compensation (called “damages”) depends on what sort of harm you've suffered because of the sexual harassment.
 Some types of damages, including back pay and front pay, are designed to compensate you for wages that you lost as a result of being sexually harassed.
 Other types of damages are intended to compensate you for the emotional upset caused by the harassment (called “pain and suffering”) or to punish your employer for failing to put a stop to the harassment (called “punitive damages”).

 If you were denied a raise, refused a promotion, or fired as a result of sexual harassment, you may be entitled to back pay.
 Back pay is the wages, benefits, and other compensation you would have earned from the time of the negative employment decision up to the date of a jury award (called a “judgment”).
 Back pay includes: